The 5 Best ETF Strategies to Maximise Your Investments

 #3 - Asset allocation

-ETFs’ low entry thresholds make it easy for beginners to implement a risk-appropriate asset allocation strategy.
+ETFs’ low entry thresholds make it easy for beginners to implement a time-and risk-appropriate asset allocation strategy.

 Example: Young investors in their twenties might allocate 100% to equity ETFs for long-term growth.
-Later, when planning major life changes (e.g., starting a family or buying a home), they could shift to a less aggressive mix with more bonds to protect against market dips.
+Later, when planning major life changes (e.g., starting a family or buying a home), they might choose to shift to a less aggressive mix with more bonds to protect against market dips.

-Note: While many ETFs are diversified (especially index ETFs), some track specific sectors like tech or energy.
+Note: While many ETFs are diversified (especially index ETFs), some ETFs track specific sectors, like tech or energy.
 A sector-wide decline is possible, so diversifying across asset classes adds security.

 #4 - Sector rotation

-For experienced investors, sector-specific ETFs offer a way to capitalise on market cycles by shifting allocations between sectors like healthcare, tech, finance, or energy.
+For experienced investors, sector-specific ETFs offer a way to capitalise on market cycles by shifting allocations between sectors such as healthcare, tech, finance and energy.

 Example: If an investor believes a sector is overvalued, they might sell the corresponding ETF and pivot to a more promising sector for the next cycle.